Working together to reduce underwater noise in endangered killer whale feeding areas by moving tugboats further away

 - 2018 voluntary lateral displacement in the Strait of Juan de Fuca – Final report

 - 2018 voluntary lateral displacement in the Strait of Juan de Fuca – Background

 Questions or feedback

-For more information on the slowdown please contact the ECHO Program team at [email protected] or Vancouver Fraser Port Authority Operations Centre which is available 24/7 at 604.665.9086.
-For general program updates, please subscribe to the ECHO Program newsletter or visit the main ECHO Program webpage for more information.
+For more information on the lateral displacement, please contact the ECHO Program team at [email protected] or the Vancouver Fraser Port Authority Operations Centre which is available 24/7 at 604.665.9086.
+For updates on the lateral displacement and other ECHO Program initiatives, please subscribe to the ECHO Program newsletter.